See Munkres (2000) §17, §30, §31, §32.

 2. a sequence cannot converge to more than one point.

 These are not true for arbitrary topological spaces.
-As we ascend the classification ladder from to , topological spaces become more well-behaved; the above properties are attained at .
+As we ascend the ladder from to , topological spaces become more well-behaved.
+As we have seen, merely assuming gives us closed singletons; the uniqueness of limits is attained at .

 A sequence of points in a space converges to at most one point.